Two Strangers (Carry a Cake Across New York): Musical numbers

+On the cast recordings, "What'll It Be" and "Dad"'s positions are swapped.
+"What Did You Say?" is only included on the West End cast recording, while the final song is only included on the Broadway cast recording.

 Reception

 In November 2023, David Jays, writing for The Guardian, gave the play four out of five stars, noting that it "matches its wide-eyed hero and sardonic heroine with just the right mix of sugar and sour".
 In The Observer, the writer Kate Kellaway gave the show five stars, calling it "fresh, funny, ironic, inventive and moving" and describing the production as "flawless."
 Also in November 2023, The Telegraph's Marianka Swain wrote, "Jim Barne and Kit Buchan's heartfelt musical two-hander has all the ingredients to be an irresistibly sweet treat for the festive season".
 Clive Davis of The Times wrote: "What a tantalising near miss.
-This journey is bumpier, played out on the designer Soutra Gilmour’s revolving pile of suitcases.
+This journey is bumpier, played out on the designer Soutra Gilmour's revolving pile of suitcases.
 Like the Hollywood references, the set is something of a distraction, and the four-piece band perched above the actors lack firepower.
-The songs are fine; the script doesn’t quite do them justice."
+The songs are fine; the script doesn't quite do them justice."

 In January 2024, the musical was featured on The National Lottery's Big Night of Musicals, broadcast on BBC One.
 In April 2024, Alex Wood writing for WhatsOnStage gave the musical five stars and declared that it was "as good a night out in the West End as you can get".
 Stefan Kyriazis, of the Daily Express, wrote "I fell in love with Two Strangers (Carry A Cake Across New York) and you will too.
 It's a heartfelt and hilarious joy".
 Although Time Out provided a detailed synopsis of the show, giving it four stars out of five, it did state that "the first half is about 15 minutes too long, and [it thought] Dougal could be a grating character in the hands of a less winning actor than Tutty."